m7moudGadallah/Head-First-Object-oriented-Analysis-Design-breif/00.Intro To OO/README.md

   - ***Static*** "Overloading" : this type in Compile-time
   - ***Dynamic*** "Overriding" : this type in run-time

->as a Example of overide go back to previous example so you find that class jet override of  `setSpeed` function
+>as an Example of overide go back to previous example so you find that class jet override of  `setSpeed` function

 ---